wavecon/wavestack/docs/content/en/_index.md

 ✅ Advanced Kubernetes Support – Enabling seamless container orchestration for modern workloads.

-This documentation provides all the insights you need to maximize the potential of the noris Sovereign Cloud.
+This documentation provides all the insights you need to maximize the potential of the Wavestack.
 Whether you're setting up, managing, or exploring advanced features, our step-by-step guidance ensures a smooth and efficient experience with our next-generation cloud platform.

 ## Open Source